-- m.
-Consents shall not be considered in areas which are not suitable for the proposed use because of flooding, erosion, steep slopes or other hazardous conditions, or in areas of significant environmental features or environmental sensitivity unless it can be clearly demonstrated that the lot(s) have sufficient suitable land outside the hazardous or environmental area to accommodate safely all buildings, structures, sewage disposal systems and provision of an acceptable quantity and quality of potable water.
-The advice of the Conservation Authority will be sought in this regard. - n.
-Consents for year round residential development shall be considered only where the land fronts on an existing public road which is maintained year round and where the proposed lot complies with the access policies and written recommendations of the appropriate road authority. - o.
-Consents for seasonal residential uses shall only be considered where: - Access is provided in accordance with Section 8.2.3.
-Consents will not be permitted for new lot creation where the only access is by water; - ii.
-On an existing private access road where, - a) The proposed lot is an infill situation that does not result in the extension of the existing road; - b) The existing private access road is able to support the additional development as well as any equipment associated with emergency service providers as determined by a person qualified to assess the existing condition of the road; - Confirmation is received from emergency service providers indicating that emergency services are capable of accessing the new lot should it be approved; and - d) A clause is registered on title stating that Township will not be responsible for maintenance of private access roads unless such roads are first brought up to municipal standard and assumed by the Township. - p.
+r.
+Consents for new lots shall be considered only where the land fronts on an existing public road which is maintained year-round and where the proposed lot complies with the access policies and written recommendations of the appropriate road authority.

+Notwithstanding the above, exceptions may be considered for new lots on existing private roads provided:

+- The proposed lot is an infill situation that does not result in the extension of the existing road; - The existing private access road is able to support the additional development as well as any equipment associated with emergency service providers as determined by a person qualified to assess the existing condition of the road; - L Confirmation is received from emergency service providers indicating that emergency services are capable of accessing the new lot should it be approved; and - iv.
+The Owner enters into a Development Agreement with the Township which is registered on title stating that Township will not be responsible for maintenance of private access roads unless such roads are first brought up to municipal standard and assumed by the Township.

+Exceptions may also be considered for water access properties.
+On islands and portions of the mainland only accessible by water, a consent will only be granted where direct shoreline frontage and adequate mainland parking and boat-launching facilities are available.

+- s.
 Consents will not be permitted where the entrances would create a drainage problem or traffic hazard due to limited sight lines, grades or proximity to intersections.
-A report from the governing road authority will be sought.
+A report from the governing road authority will be sought. - t.

-- q.
 Direct access from County roads shall be in accordance with the written recommendation and requirements of the County.
-Where possible, residential lots shall have access from internal Township roads only. - r.
-Consents which would result in land-locking a parcel will not be considered. - s.
-Consents along the Township's major roads shown on Schedule 'A' are subject to the policies in Part 8 of this Plan. - t.
+Where possible, residential lots shall have access from internal Township roads only. - u.
+Consents which would result in land-locking a parcel will not be considered.

+- v.
+Consents along the Township's major roads shown on Schedule 'A' are subject to the policies in Part 8 of this Plan. - w.
 Consents must be set back at a distance from all rail lines that are acceptable to the rail authority.
-(See also Section 7.2.1 of this Plan.) - u.
+(See also Section 7.2.2 of this Plan.) - x.
 Consents within 500 m [1,640 ft.] of an active or closed waste management site or 300 meters of a salvage yard should be prohibited.
-Consents in proximity to a waste management site are also subject to Section 7.2.1 of this Plan. - v.
-Approval of a severance may be subject to such conditions as are appropriate and authorized under the Planning Act or other applicable statutes, including: - i.
-The provision for entering into an agreement with the Township to address such matters as internal and external services as well as financial matters; - ii.
-Conveyance of lands for road widening; - iii.
-Dedication of land for park purposes and/or cash-in-lieu; and - iv.
-Requirement for rezoning or minor variance.
+Consents in proximity to a waste management site are also subject to Section 7.2.2 of this Plan.
+Approval of a severance may be subject to such conditions as are appropriate and authorized under the Planning Act or other applicable statutes, including: - The provision for entering into an agreement with the Township to address such matters as internal and external services as well as financial matters; - Conveyance of lands for road widening; - Legication of land for park purposes and/or cash-in-lieu; and - iv.
+Requirement for rezoning or minor variance. - Notwithstanding anything in this Plan to the contrary, a Consent for the creation of a new lot may be considered without evidence of adequate individual or communal on-site services where the lot is to be created for the purposes of a "dry" use(s).